This post may contain affiliate links. Please read our disclosure policy.

 • Preheat oven to 400 °F (204 °C)

-• Place trimmed green beans on a large baking sheet and drizzle olive oil all over.
+• Place trimmed green beans into a large bowl and drizzle olive oil evenly over the green beans.
+Shake around to coat the green beans in the oil.

-• Bake for 12-15 minutes or until you see green beans are blistering and wrinkled.
-Toss or shake the pan halfway through the cooking process.
+• Roast for 15-20 minutes or until you see green beans are blistering and wrinkled.
+Toss or shake the baking sheet or pan halfway through the cooking process.

 • Remove from oven once done cooking and transfer to a large serving platter.